burnroth/gatsby-starter-netlify-cms/src/pages/losningar/fastighet.md

 ---
-templateKey: 'product-page'
+templateKey: 'vertical-page'
-path: /products
-title: Our Coffee
+title: Fastighetsbranschen
-image: /img/jumbotron.jpg
+image: jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Ett CRM-system du vill flytta in i
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,